|

 From the records, we know that Mary immigrated 1/1850, presumably to New York City.
 And, Martin immigrated 2/1850 to New York City.
 So, Mary and then Martin wandered around New York for about four months.
 Somewhere along the way, they met.
 And as they were considering marriage, an important question would have been "What kind of work could Martin do?"
 Why not the railroad?

-Martin and Mary lived in Otisville NY for about two years.
+Martin and Mary may have lived in Otisville NY for as long as four years.
 Why so long?
 There were lots of Catholic Irish laborers in Otisville.
 And eventually, Otisville would have a Catholic Church.

-Martin and Mary migrated in about 1852 to Davenport IA after the birth of daughter Catherine and are first found in the 1855 Iowa State Census.
+The family is next found in 1855 in Davenport IA where daughter Bridgett was born.
 Martin worked as a laborer, and the family lived at the bottom of Cork Hill, along the Mississippi River.
 Unfortunately, Martin died as a young man in 1863.

 Michael died 5/12/1902 in Davenport IA.
 On 12/22/1903 Mary died in the home of her daughter, Mrs. Henry Moss, across the Mississippi River in Moline, Rock Island Co IL.
 Mary and both of her husbands are buried in Mt.
 Calvary Cemetery, Davenport IA.